Document Type : Research Paper

 Authors

-1 Department of Arid and Mountainous Areas Restoration, Faculty of Natural Resources, University of Tehran, Karaj, Iran
+1 PhD candidate, Department of Reclamation of Arid and Mountainous Regions Engineering, Faculty of Natural Resources, University of Tehran, Karaj, Iran

 Abstract